shawndwells/ansible_collection_walkme/README.md

-# ansible_collection_walkme
+# Ansible Collection - MissionIT.WalkMe

-Ansible collection to install/remove the WalkMe Editor on Windows and OSX
+Documentation for the collection.